pollination/pollination-docs/model-editor/commands.md

 #### Tolerance

-The tolerance value for removing colinear vertices in a polyline or a polygon.
+The maximum distance between a polyline vertex and the line drawn between neighboring vertices below which it is considered colinear.

 </details>